-The approach was first implemented to help "deficient" children in the sense that their cognitive abilities would be impaired (eg children with behavioral and attention disorders).
-Now, it is used with “normal” children (and adults) to help them develop and optimize their cognitive functions.
+The approach was first implemented to help “deficient” children in the sense that their cognitive capacities would be impaired (eg children with behavioral and attention disorders).
+It is now used with “normal” children (and adults) to help them develop and optimize their cognitive functions.

 By improving these deficient, poorly developed or poorly activated cognitive functions, we help children to better manage their behaviors, emotions, autonomy and adjustment to the demands of the outside world and to achieve general well-being.

 Thanks to the Feuerstein method, it is possible to take charge of learning and development disorders (remediation) or better still to set up the bases (education) which will allow children to develop their learning capacities.

 This approach is, in a way, the basis of other pedagogical approaches such as Montessori and Freinet.